dstufft/twelve/README.rst

 ======

 Twelve is a utility for using 12factor_ inspired settings in Python.
-It provides an ``Environment`` class which abstracts away pulling settings out of the environment and normalizing them and small shims/adapters to make it easy to use those values in various popular frameworks.
+It provides a ``Configuration`` class which abstracts away pulling settings out of the environment and normalizing them and small adapters to make it easy to use those values in various popular frameworks.

 There have been a few projects doing similar things, such as `dj-database-url`_,